 Our plan for the next 24 hours was to get in as much shopping as possible before leaving, since Denpasar is known for its excellent and inexpensive markets and stores.

-If you enjoyed Lembongan Island Snorkeling, you may also like:
+If you enjoyed Lembongan Island Snorkeling, check out our Bali & Lembongan 2-island itinerary.
+You may also like: